Assassination of Charlie Kirk: Timeline of the assassination

 Officials stated the suspected gunman arrived on campus in a gray Dodge Challenger at 8:29 a.m.
 MDT (UTC–6).
 Security camera footage examined by investigators showed that he was dressed differently than he was around the time of the shooting.

 Investigators said that the suspect reappeared on video at around 11:50 a.m., when he moved through a grassy area into a parking lot just north of the campus.
 (Note: The New York Times linked to this video, posted on September 11, 2025, by TMZ, and stated it seemed to show the suspect in the area described by the investigators.
 The article also includes a satellite view showing the movements of the suspect around this time, with a location labelled "Seen in TMZ video".
 The Washington Post published a satellite view with a nearby location labelled "TMZ video point-of-view".)
 He was wearing a black shirt with a United States flag at its center, a dark baseball cap, and large sunglasses.
 At 11:53 a.m., he stopped at the top of some stairs and "pulled out his phone" before proceeding down into a pedestrian tunnel.
 Still images released by the FBI show him ascending a stairwell in a parking garage adjacent to the tunnel.

 The speaking event began at noon with about 3,000 people in attendance.
 Authorities said the suspected gunman was seen at 12:02 p.m. walking on the north side of the Losee Center, where they said he would later shoot Kirk from the roof.
 Kirk appeared at the event at about 12:09 p.m. and started throwing hats into the crowd.
-Then, at 12:11 p.m. he began speaking.
+Then, at 12:11 pm, he began speaking.

 According to an affidavit, the suspect entered the Losee Center from the southeast side and was seen ascending the stairs next to the building 13 minutes later.
 The stairs connected with a public walkway adjacent to the roof, and surveillance video showed the suspect crossed a railing from the walkway onto the roof at about 12:15 p.m.
 He disappeared from view for a short time before running across the roof, then crawling into the suspected shooting position.
-Investigators said that by 12:22 p.m., the suspected shooter was in position on the roof, lying on his stomach, facing the location where Kirk was speaking about 430 feet away.
+Investigators said that by 12:22 p.m., the suspected shooter was in position on the roof, lying on his stomach, facing the location where Kirk was speaking about 430 feet or 142 yd away.